ApicaSystem/apica-ascent-helm/apica-ascent/README.md

 ### 3.4 Changing the storage class

-If you are planning on using a specific storage class for your volumes, you can customize it for the APICA.IO deployment.
-By default, APICA.IO uses the `standard` storage class
+If you are planning on using a specific storage class for your volumes, you can customize it for the Ascent deployment.
+By default, Ascent uses the `standard` storage class

 > It is quite possible that your environment may use a different storage class name for the provisioner.
 In that case please use the appropriate storage class name.
 E.g. if a user creates a storage class `ebs-volume` for the EBS provisioner for their cluster, you can use `ebs-volume` instead of `gp2` as suggested below